katiie/encode_club_grp_14/README.md

 > For more instructions on how to complete this in different Operational Systems, go to <https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key>

-Now you're ready to start cooking with Chef GPT! 🍽️
+Now you're ready to start cooking